JamesSkemp/words/content/post/not-impressed-by-the-wordpress-21-feature-list.md

 +++
-title = "Not impressed by the WordPress 2.1 feature list" summary = "WordPress 2.1 is out!
+title = "Not impressed by the WordPress 2.1 feature list" description = "WordPress 2.1 is out!
 Eh." draft = false comments = true date = "2007-01-22T20:03:00-06:00"